-Unsigned bands: How do you promote your music in the most effective way?
+Unsigned artists: How do you promote your music in the most effective way?
 Read our ten principles for success.

 Five years ago, we were asked to write a simple marketing guide for unsigned bands and independent artists.
 We came up with ten principles for success and it was shared on the Unsigned Guide Music Blog.
 Since then the music industry has changed dramatically with the shift from music sales to music access. iTunes has been replaced by Apple Music and downloads with streaming.
 Spotify is increasingly becoming the default music service for the masses.
 With these developments ringing in our ears, we decided to update our principles for success.